Foundation for Rural & Regional Renewal

 The full list of grant recipients can be found below.

-The next round of GR&W Kinglake Ranges will open later this year.
+The next round of GR&W Kinglake Ranges will open later in the year.
 Applications for the GR&W Kinglake Ranges program are encouraged from all community groups in the wider Kinglake Ranges, not just those that participated in the initial consultation process in 2017.

 The full list of grant recipients and their projects are listed below: